Shape the future, join the ASP Council

 Positions currently vacant

-The following nominations for Council representatives will be voted upon at the ASP AGM on Wednesday 28 August 5pm NZST.
+The following nominations for Council representatives were voted upon at the ASP AGM on Wednesday 28 August 445pm NZST.
 If, at the start of the meeting, there are not enough candidates nominated for an ASP Council position, nominations may be taken from the floor of the meeting.

-Danny Wilson is the current ASP President and was elected into the position of President-Elect, 6 July 2022.
-He was nominated by ASP members Rebecca Traub and Nick Smith.
+Aaron Jex has been elected into the position of President-Elect, 2024.
+He was nominated by ASP members Clare Anstead and Robin Gasser.

 Treasurer, 2023